Ian Ashbee

-Ian Ashbee (born 6 September 1976) is an English former footballer who retired in 2012 having previously played for Preston North End, Derby County, Cambridge United and Hull City, and in Iceland, on loan to Íþróttafélag Reykjavíkur.
-He is currently Assistant Manager at Bridlington Town.
+Ian Ashbee (born 6 September 1976) is an English former footballer who retired in 2012 having previously played for Preston North End, Derby County, Cambridge United and Hull City, and in Iceland, on loan to ÍR.
+He is Assistant Manager at Bridlington Town.

 Career

 Derby County

 Ashbee began his career at Derby County in 1994.
 He stayed at the Rams for two seasons, but struggled to make an impact and after a loan spell, he was eventually sold to Cambridge United in 1996.

 Cambridge United

 Ashbee was one of Cambridge United's longest-serving players at the time.
 He made his debut in a 1–0 win at Torquay.
 It was here that Ashbee made his name as he scored 11 goals in over 200 games for The U's.

 Hull City

 Purchased by manager Jan Mølby in June 2002 in the Third Division he suffered a nightmare start to his Hull career as he was sent off on his debut.
 This was, however, due to his no-nonsense approach on the pitch and he soon became a firm favourite with Tigers fans and management alike, with both Mølby and Peter Taylor making him captain.

 The goal he scored against Yeovil Town was the goal that promoted Hull to League One and he was also instrumental in Hull's successful promotion campaign to the Football League Championship in the following season.

 Ashbee was, however, cursed by an old injury in the subsequent Championship campaign, being diagnosed with an osteochondral defect, a degenerative bone condition in his femur.
 He underwent surgery that involved drilling fourteen holes in the bone to stimulate re-growth.
 He was warned by his doctor that this injury threatened not just his career, but his ability to even walk.
 Ashbee was on crutches for four months and was ruled out for the majority of the 2005–06 season, nevertheless he remained a favourite amongst many Tigers fans, receiving a standing ovation at the last game of the season against Watford despite being sidelined.

 He was also retained as captain by Hull's next manager, Phil Parkinson, and his replacement, Phil Brown.
 But with a poor team performance in their second season in the Championship, finishing just one place outside the relegation zone, Ashbee as captain received a large share of fans' criticisms that were aimed at the team, despite the outgoing chairman Adam Pearson suggesting him as a potential Player of the Season.